Why Drupal doesn’t have great themes -yet-

 I think that both Todd and Morten have raised some very good points about difficulties with the theming landscape in the Drupal world, but I would like to offer my take on the issue.
+First I will put on my economical hat and later on I will add some points from a developer point of view.

 Product Life Cycle: